 Fort Totten Transfer Station 4900 Bates Road, NE: 9AM-4PM

 Bryant Street Sweep Shop 201 Bryant Street, NW: 9AM-4PM

 South Capitol Street Graffiti Shop 2700 South Capitol Street, SE 9AM-4PM

-Just a reminder, apartment buildings with four or more units are required to provide their tenants with solid waste collections, including holiday trees.
+DPW does not provide collection services for apartment and condominium buildings with four or more units.
+Owners and managers of these properties are required to provide their tenants with solid waste collections (this includes leaves and holiday trees/greenery).